Branko Ivanković: Persepolis

 On 5 April 2015, Ivanković was confirmed as the new manager of Persepolis, signing a 1 1/2-year contract with the club.
 After good performances with the club, which left the team in the first place with six matches remaining, Ivanković extended his contract with Persepolis in April 2016 to the end of the 2017–18 season and in 2017 to the end of the 2019–20 season.
 After the end of the 2018–19 season, it was reported that he was signed for Ahli Jeddah before returning to Croatia for his annual vacation.
 Ivanković announced that he will leave Persepolis on 11 June 2019.

 Al-Ahli

 On 18 June 2019, he was confirmed signing a two-year contract with Al-Ahli.
 On 16 September 2019, Ivanković was officially sacked after just five games due to poor results.

-Oman national team
+Oman

 On 19 January 2020, Ivanković was announced as the head coach of the Oman national team to succeed Erwin Koeman after the latter's dismissal.
-Under Ivanković, Oman pulled off a historic win over Japan in the final round of the 2022 FIFA World Cup.
+Under Ivanković, Oman pulled off a historic win over Japan in the final round of the 2022 FIFA World Cup qualifiers.
 In December 2021, he extended his contract with Oman until 2023.

+Following Oman's group stage exit from the 2023 AFC Asian Cup without a single win, Ivanković was sacked by the Oman Football Association.

+China

+On 24 February 2024, Ivanković was announced as the head coach of China national football team, replacing former Yugoslav compatriot Aleksandar Janković.
+This disappointed some fans who were expecting Joachim Löw as the new head coach.
+Under his tenure, China only managed to reach the third round of the World Cup qualification by the slimmest margin, thanks to China's superior head-to-head record against Thailand after both teams were equal on points, goals scored and goal difference.

+Following China’s elimination in the third round of World Cup qualification, Ivanković was sacked by the Chinese Football Association.

+Retirement

+On 30 October 2025, Ivanković announced his retirement from management in a social media post.